 High-yield savings and money market accounts used to be found most often at online-only banks.
 The idea was that they had less overhead and could pay better rates.
 But that changed as the traditional banks saw customers pour money into the accounts to enjoy the higher rates.
 Now, you find many traditional banks offering high-yield savings and money market accounts.
 But you may have to open and manage the account online.

-RATE SEARCH: Find high-yield savings and money market accounts near you.
+RATE SEARCH: Find high-yield savings and money market accounts near you right now.